Anndy-SK/Diplomov-pr-ca---Master-zariadenie-s-dotykov-m-displejom/readme.md

-Diploma_Thesis-Master_Device_with_Touchscreen_Display
+Diploma Thesis - Master Device with Touchscreen Display

-Author: Andrej Klein, Milan Lacko
+Author: Andrej Klein, Milan Lacko, 2023/2024
-Date: 2023/2024
 __________________________________________________________________

 This thesis analyzes the current status and wiring of a master touchscreen device that is designed